TheAcharya/XLKit/README.md

 A modern, ultra-easy Swift library for creating and manipulating Excel (.xlsx) files on macOS.
 XLKit provides a fluent, chainable API that makes Excel file generation effortless while supporting advanced features like image embedding, CSV/TSV import/export, cell formatting, and both synchronous and asynchronous operations.
 Built with Swift 6.0 and targeting macOS 12+, it offers type-safe operations and comprehensive error handling.

 Purpose-built for [MarkersExtractor](https://github.com/TheAcharya/MarkersExtractor) - a tool for extracting markers from Final Cut Pro FCPXML files and generating comprehensive Excel reports with embedded images, CSV/TSV manifests, and structured data exports.
+Perfect for professional video editing workflows requiring pixel-perfect image embedding with all video and cinema aspect ratios.

 This codebase is developed using AI agents.